teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 share: true
 ---

 There’s lots of advice on the internet, mostly bad.
-Our new series, "Tech Law Link Lists", we curate some useful guidance for startups.
+In our new series, "Tech Law Link Lists", we curate some useful guidance for startups.
 This is advice that's worth reading, but it may not be the right advice for *your* startup.
 The first installment is how to hire a lawyer for your startup.

 ### Hire a *Startup* Lawyer, But Not Your *Investor’s* Startup Lawyer.